MLRichter/receptive_field_analysis_toolbox/README.md

 Of course, being able to predict why and which layer will become dead weight during training is highly useful, since we can now adjust the design of the architecture to fit our input resolution better without spending time on training models.
 Depending on the requirements, we may choose to emphasize efficiency by primarily removing unproductive layers.
-Another option is to focus predictive performance by making the unproductive layers productive again.
+Another option is to focus on predictive performance by making the unproductive layers productive again.

+We now illustrate how you may choose to optimize an architecture on a simple example:
-Let's take for example the ResNet architecture, which is a very popular CNN-model.
+Let's take the ResNet architecture, which is a very popular CNN-model.
 We want to train ResNet18 on ResizedImageNet16, which has a 16 pixel input resolution.
 When we apply Receptive Field Analysis, we can see that most convolutional layers will in fact not contribute to the inference process (unproductive layers marked red, probable unproductive layers marked orange):